selevit/oxidebook/README.md

 cargo run
 ```

-Then you can you REST API (take a look at its structure in the code :)
+Then you can you REST API (at this stage better take a look at its structure in the code :)